oroinc/documentation/commerce/user_guide/system/email/notification_rules.rst

 - Delete a notification rule from the system: |IcDelete|.

-- Get to the :ref:`Edit form <user-guide-ui-components-create-pages>` of the notification rule: |IcEdit|.
+- Get to the edit form of the notification rule: |IcEdit|.

 .. include:: /user_guide/include_images.rst
    :start-after: begin